Go San Francisco Card 3 Day Itinerary

 |Conservatory of Flowers||Retail value $8|

 Golden Gate Park is San Francisco’s most famous park.
 Set on over 1,000 beautiful acres in the heart of the city, Golden Gate Park hosts numerous attractions.
 The California Academy of Sciences is an incredible experience for a first time visitor or a repeat customer, and a personal favorite of SF by Foot (Tip: Groupon is offering stand-alone tickets for $24.95) The De Young art museum is direct across from the Academy of Sciences, so it’s an easy walk.
 The Conservancy of Flowers is a 10-15 minute walk down some lovely pathways from the De Young.

 In addition to the fantastic museums and gardens listed above, you can spend the entire day exploring this park if you want to.
 You can see the amazing Japanese Tea Gardens, rent a paddleboat on Spreckels Lake, or even view the famous Buffalo in the park.
 (No, I’m not kidding!
-There are really live buffalo in the park!)
+There are real, live buffalo in the park!)

 |Day 2: Fisherman’s Wharf|